naellis89/documentation/source/api_documentation/network_integration/advertiser_campaigns.md

 Node Details

-## Get all campaigns for an Advertiser
+## GET all campaigns for an Advertiser
 GET `/advertiser_campaigns`

 ### Examples